rnjhnd/news-subscription-observer/README.md

 # Real-time News Subscription Service

-**Background:** You're tasked with designing a real-time news subscription service for a media company.
+<div align="justify">**Background:** You're tasked with designing a real-time news subscription service for a media company.
 The system needs to notify subscribers about breaking news as soon as it's published by the news agency.

 **Scenario Description:** The system comprises two main components: NewsAgency and Subscriber.